Dhirajsharmain/IOT-Project-Major/README.md

 <li>GPRS Enabled</li>
 </ul>
 <p><strong>AT Command:</strong></p>
 <p>AT&nbsp; means ATTENTION.
 This command is used to control GSM module.
-There are some commands for calling and messaging that we have used in many of our previous&nbsp;<a href="https://circuitdigest.com/search/node/gsm%20and%20arduino">GSM projects with Arduino</a>.
+There are some commands for calling and messaging that we have used in many of our previous&nbsp;GSM projects with Arduino.
 For testing GSM Module we used AT command.
 After receiving AT Command GSM Module respond with OK.
 It means GSM module is working fine.
 Below is&nbsp;<strong>some AT commands</strong>&nbsp;we used here in this project :</p>
 <p>ATE0 For echo off</p>
 <p>AT+CNMI=2,2,0,0,0&nbsp; &lt;ENTER&gt;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Auto opened message Receiving.&nbsp; (No need to open message)</p>
 <p>ATD&lt;Mobile Number&gt;; &lt;ENTER&gt;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; making a call (ATD+919610126059;\r\n)</p>